 In the last few years I have discovered the joy of homemade applesauce.
 All my life I never knew what I was missing!
 Last year I froze quite a few gallons of homemade applesauce.
 We just finished the last quart bag a few weeks ago.
 (To my joy, I found it buried in the freezer!)
 Once you have tasted homemade applesauce there is no turning back to your standard store-bought variety!
+And, another plus about homemade applesauce is that there is no ascorbic acid in this recipe.
+Any of you corn sensitive people know that it is hard to find applesauce (even organic) that doesn’t contain this corn-derived preservative.

 The great thing about my method of making applesauce is that there is no peeling or straining involved!
 All you need is a knife, a crockpot, and an immersion blender (a standard blender will also work, but adds a few more minutes of time).
 Ready?
 Let’s get started!